Monotone Lagrangian Floer theory in smooth divisor complements: I: Main idea of the construction

+Even if $J$ satisfies the assumption in Lemma \ref{lem27}, we may still have an arrangement as in Figure \ref{Figure5} that causes the issue we raised above.
 In Figure \ref{Figure5} two sphere bubbles are completely contained in the divisor $\mathcal D$.
 The numbers $0$ and $-2$ written at the top of the sphere components are the intersection numbers of those sphere bubbles with $\mathcal D$.
-(Note that the intersection numbers can be nonpositive only when the spheres are contained in the divisor.)
+(Note that under the assumption in Lemma \ref{lem27}, the intersection numbers can be nonpositive only when the spheres are contained in the divisor.)
 The two strips (joining $p$ to $r$ and $r$ to $q$) intersect with $\mathcal D$ at the {\it roots} of the sphere bubbles.
 The intersection number of the strips with $\mathcal D$ are both $+1$ as drawn in the figure.
-(This number is necessarily positive because of Lemma \ref{lem27}.) $\beta_1$ and $\beta_2$ are homology classes of strips together with sphere bubbles on it.
+(This number is necessarily positive because of Lemma \ref{lem27}.)
+In this case, $\beta_1$ and $\beta_2$ are homology classes of the strips together with sphere bubbles on them.
 Therefore, $\beta_1 \cdot [\mathcal D] = -1$ and $\beta_2 \cdot [\mathcal D] = +1$.

-The main idea to resolve this issue is to replace stable map compactification with a stronger topology.
-This stronger topology admits a Kuranishi structure and it allows us to separate the part of a holomorphic curve with negative intersection with $\mathcal D$ from the rest of it.
-After the construction of the compactification, we can use the monotonicity of $L_i$ in $X \setminus \mathcal D$ to adapt Oh's argument and prove Theorem \ref{mainthm}.
-The rest of this paper and \cite{part2:kura} are devoted to carry out these steps.

-Before closing this section, we discuss another example, which shows that it is hard to separate an element as in Figure \ref{Figure5} from the holomorphic curves that each of the disk components, together with sphere bubbles attached to it, satisfies Condition \ref{cond1}.
-Figure \ref{Figure6} sketches a strip together with a sphere bubble, which has three irreducible components.
-All 3 irreducible components in the bubble are contained in the divisor $\mathcal D$.
-The two bubbles whose roots are drawn by red circles are non-constant maps in $\mathcal D$.
-The intersection number of them are $-2$ and $0$ respectively.
-The third component (whose root is drawn by a black circle) is a `phantom bubble', that is, the map is a constant map on this component.
-The strip intersects $\mathcal D$ with multiplicity 2 at the root of the tree of sphere bubbles.

-We firstly smooth out two red nodes in Figure \ref{Figure6} and obtain the arrangement in Figure \ref{Figure7}, which is a strip with one bubble.
-The bubble is again in the divisor $\mathcal D$ and its intersection number with $\mathcal D$ is $-2$.
-The strip intersects with $\mathcal D$ with multiplicity $2$ at the root of the bubble.
-Therefore Figure \ref{Figure7} can occur as a limit of a sequence of pseudo holomorphic strips $u_i \in \mathcal M^{\rm reg}(L_1,L_0;p,q;\beta)$.
-Note that Lemma \ref{lem27} implies that $u_i(D^2) \subset X \setminus \mathcal D$.